-1 Describe the areas of energy development in the country.
+Describe the areas of energy development in the country.

-Argentina's energy matrix is highly diversified, since power sources are hydro (around 40 per cent), natural gas fired turbines (50 per cent), nuclear (5 per cent) and other (5 per cent).
-However, since 2003 it has evolved from being an energy net exporter to a net importer, due to market interference by governmental policies that stalled investments.
-Twenty-five per cent of the natural gas aggregate demand is supplied by natural gas imported by the government from Bolivia and LNG to be regasified, at significantly higher prices than the domestic prices imposed on the local upstream offer, amidst a maze of price differentials according to the supply source (existing production, 'new', or non-conventional production under especially approved programmes).
-The result of this was to contribute to the growing governmental deficit up until 2014, which has recently been reduced because of the fall in international energy prices.
-Since 2013, crude oil production has been spared this interference (that had in previous years established an export withholding tax resulting in a price of US\$42 per barrel for the domestic crude oil producer at times where the international price was at least double that), by the government deleting such export withholding, and sponsoring an 'agreement' between the downstream and the upstream oil industry presently ensuring US\$77 per barrel until the end of 2015, passed through to a heavily taxed gasoline and gas oil price to consumers.
+Argentina's energy matrix is highly diversified.
+Power sources include hydro (around 34 per cent), natural gas fired turbines (60 per cent), nuclear (5 per cent) and other (2 per cent).
+However, since 2003, Argentina has evolved from being an energy net exporter to a net importer, due to (a now abandoned) market interference by governmental policies that stalled investments.
+Twenty-five per cent of the natural gas aggregate demand is supplied by natural gas imported by the government from Bolivia, and from LNG sources to be regasified, at significantly higher prices than the domestic prices imposed on the local upstream offer, amid a maze of price differentials according to the supply source (existing production, 'new', or non-conventional production under specially approved programmes).
+The result of this was to contribute to the growing governmental deficit up until 2014, which has since started to be reduced because of the fall in international energy prices.
+Since 2013, crude oil production has been spared this interference (that had in previous years established an export withholding tax resulting in a price of US\$42 per barrel for the domestic crude oil producer at times where the international price was at least double that), by the government deleting such export withholding, and sponsoring an 'agreement' between the downstream and the upstream oil industry ensuring US\$67 per domestic barrel (though not entirely respected, as refineries reduced purchase price to lower values than those of the agreement, described below) until the end of 2016, passed through to a heavily taxed gasoline and gas oil price to consumers.
+In December 2016, convergence with international prices was sought by a renewal of such agreement between the upstream (supported by the oil producing provinces and the unions) and the downstream for establishing a floor of US\$55 per barrel (47 for the heavier kind) for 2017, under the supervision of the government acting as an 'umpire' by means of loosening the grip on imports and, on the other side, allowing gasoline quarterly increases (to keep pace with inflation) to align them with those upstream crude oil prices on a netback basis.
+As is evident, such crude oil higher-than-import parity prices were sustained through an import control limiting the highly concentrated, four-refineries procurement of imported crude oil.
+Taking the profit on international prices increase trend in 2017, the government has announced that no prior control on crude oil imports (and its by-products) will be made as from the end of 2017 onwards (Decree 962/17, superseded Decree 192/17 and Res E 47/17, that had established the pecking order for importers according to accrued data) that had made official the, until then, hushed crude oil imports' control policy.
+At current prices, no incentives for secondary or other enhancement recovery techniques on existing conventional, predominantly oil producing fields seem in sight, to counter the decline of oil aggregate Argentine production of 7 to 8 per cent through 2017.